107208579/mqtt2caldav/README.md

 **MQTT Trigger**
-Specifies the MQTT topic and event details.
+Specifies the MQTT topic and event action to trigger an event creation.
 ```
 "MQTT_TOPIC": "mqtt/Main_Switch_Left_Button",
 "MQTT_EVENT": {"action":"on"},